Mantra chanting is an age old spiritual practice that is a route to self transformation

 In a study, mantra chanting was used as a method for treating alcoholism, wherein mantras were practiced at sunrise and sunset for six weeks.
 Researchers found that mantra chanting by suppressing delta and alpha brain waves produces mental tranquility and helped subjects to curb urge for alcohol (Golechha, Sethi, Deshpande, & Rani, 1991).

-6. Chanting engenders relaxation and well being
+6. Chanting engenders relaxation, well being and helps destress.

 Mantra chanting is supported by many health and wellness practitioners.
 Chanting is believed to drive away all distractions, unwanted internal chatter and bring state of relaxation.